Last-Order/AEffect/readme.md

 ### Compatibility

-Because that some of functions are based on Win32 API, AEffect can only support Windows platform now.
+Because that functions related to rendering are based on Win32 API, AEffect can only support Windows platform now.

 ### Importing to your script